VisionAI-USF/TextureHeterogeneityDetection/README.md

 figure; imagesc(mask); colormap gray;title('Original segmentation');
 ```

-<H2>Assumptions and Peproducibility</H2>
+<H2>Assumptions and Reproducibility</H2>

-We use k-mean algorithm for detection of clusters with similar texture signatures.
-For reproducibility we used default Random Number Generator.
+We use the k-means algorithm for detection of clusters with similar texture signatures.
+For reproducibility we used the default Random Number Generator.
 ```
 rng('default')
 ```